Markowitz model is an optimal financial investment strategy to maximize the expected return for an investor while maintaining a desired level of risk.

-Markowitz started with the new idea of risk aversion of average investor and their desire to maximize the expected return with least risk.
+Markowitz started with the new idea of risk aversion of the average investor and their desire to maximise the expected return with the least risk.
 He provided a theoretical framework to analyse the risk and returns and their inter-relationship.
-His framework helps to the choice efficient portfolio and an efficient portfolio is that combination of securities which provide the highest return for a given level of risk and lowest risk for given level of return.
+His framework helps in the efficient choice portfolio.
+An efficient portfolio is a combination of securities that provide the highest return for a given level of risk and the lowest risk for a given level of return.

-Assumptions of Markowitz Theory
+Assumptions of Markowitz’s Risk and Return Theory